 Digital inputs: USB, coaxial, optical

 Analog inputs: Phono, 2 x RCA line, ⅛-inch AUX

 Features: Built-in DAC, MM & MC phono pre-amp, Bluetooth (with NFC)

 iFi Audio Retro Stereo 50 Design

-The second pre-programmed audio preset is the XBass feature which allows you to adjust the bass response in three stages.
-Both of these audio presents offer some fun and excitement which is often lacking in true audiophile tube amplifiers.
+The second pre-programmed audio preset is the XBass feature, which allows you to adjust the bass response in three stages.
+Both of these audio presents offer some fun and excitement, which is often lacking in true audiophile tube amplifiers.

-The fourth dip switch is a simple digital input selector which is activated when the rotary input selector is set to digital.
+The fourth dip switch is a simple digital input selector activated when the rotary input selector is set to digital.
 Lastly, you have a dip switch to turn the unit on and off.

 What About Those Tubes?

 There are a total of six tubes in the Retro Stereo 50.
 Four power tubes (EL84X) and two signal tubes (ECF82).
-If you’re familiar with tubes, you’ll likely be familiar with the EL84 and might be wondering “what is an EL84X”?
-It’s a military grade tube not advertised or specified for audio use.
-Furthermore, EL84X is the replacement name given by iFi Audio, the true identity of the tube is withheld.
+If you’re familiar with tubes, you’ll likely be familiar with the EL84 and might be wondering, “what is an EL84X”?
+It’s a military-grade tube not advertised or specified for audio use.
+Furthermore, EL84X is the replacement name given by iFi Audio; the true identity of the tube is withheld.
 Very mysterious!

 Inputs & Outputs